chubaeze/C-MarkingSystem-Project-/README.md

-Imagine that you are given an essay that you should mark, BUT the marking criteria are tedious and frustrating to go through.
-As a student who is familiar with programming, you should be able to program the marking system.
+Given an essay that has to be marked, with a marking criteria that is tedious and frustrating to go through I had to program the marking system.

 Criteria for the essay:
 1. The shortest word should get between 10 and 50 points (count the points based on Table 1)